 From the London Clay, sharks’ teeth and other remains can be found, including fragments of fish, turtles, crabs, lobsters and snakes.
 Shark and fish remains are the most common.

 In fact, there is a wide range of fossils to be found at Ramsholt.
-One of the best collecting spots seems to be near the tree with a rope’ hanging from it.
-There is a mixture of fossils in this area, with sharks’ teeth from the London Clay and derived from the Red Crag, along with crabs (both whole and in pieces).
+One of the best collecting spots seems to be near the middle of the site.
+There is a mixture of fossils in this area, with polished sharks’ teeth from the Red Crag Basement Bed, derived from the London Clay, along with crabs (both whole and in pieces).
 Ray plates and fish teeth are also very common.
 Expect to find almost anything, as this is an excellent site for London Clay collecting.
 Look especially around the trees, as fossils get caught under the branches.

 On the shoreline at the base of cliff, you can find wonderful corals from the Coralline Crag.
 These are usually in excellent condition and can be cleaned to a bright-white when soaked or bleached to look even better.
-These can also be found among the shingle and clay, especially around the rope area (see above) at the western end during scouring tides.
+These can also be found among the shingle and clay.

 When the basement bed is scoured out, you should find a layer full of pebbles.
 Within this layer are crabs, sharks’ teeth, ray plates and other fossils.
 The best beds are those near the rope, which yield a vast number of teeth and crabs.
 These fossils are washed down from the bed and deposited on the foreshore.
 At the western end, shells from the crag are exposed along the entire beach, along with many derived sharks’ teeth, ray plates and other fossils.
 In fact, there is a wide range of shells to be found from both crags, which make for ideal collecting for any crag enthusiast.
 There is such a vast amount of collecting to be done, you can spend hours at Ramsholt and still only cover a very small part of the location.